AstarNetwork/plasmnet.io/plasmnet/README.md

 $ yarn start
 ```

-## How to add data
+## How To Add Data

-Data is mapped as an object array to each react component.
+Data is passed as an object array to each react component.

 ### Plasm Networks achieves